ISAITB/docs-tdl/source/expressions/index.rst

 In the above example, we are using the value contained in a ``map`` variable named "toc" to construct a temporary ``string`` with
 XML content.
 We then assign this to an ``object`` variable named "tempXml" to convert it into an XML document (i.e. a variable of type ``object``).
 We can then use the "tempXml" variable for any XPath manipulation that requires a source document.

+When manipulating XML content through expressions we most likely want to use **namespaces** to ensure we correctly identify our target elements.
+To directly use namespaces in XPath expressions via their declared prefixes we need to first define them in the test case's :ref:`namespaces section<test-case-namespaces>`.

 Escaping XML in expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~